Ybt2/ReCallBook/README.md

 - Ollama needs direct GPU access and runs better natively
 - The app interacts with Ollama's local API and HuggingFace model cache
 - Native execution simplifies debugging and resource management

 ---

-## FAQ / Troubleshooting

-**Q: Which port does the app use?**
-A: The backend API runs on port `3000` by default.
-The frontend dev server runs on port `5173`.
-Both are configurable via `.env`.

-**Q: Can I use a GPU with Ollama?**
-A: Yes.
-Ollama automatically detects NVIDIA GPUs on Linux.
-On Windows, use WSL2.
-The installer checks for GPU support.

-**Q: How do I add more documents after setup?**
-A: Inside the app — open a notebook, go to the Files panel, and click Upload.

-**Q: The AI is responding slowly.
-What can I do?**
-A: Try a smaller model (e.g., `llama3.2:3b`), ensure you meet the recommended specs, or check if Ollama is using your GPU.

-**Q: I forgot the default JWT secret warning.**
-A: If you see `JWT_SECRET is still set to the default value.` in the logs, change `JWT_SECRET` in your `.env` file immediately.
-The default secret is insecure.

-**Q: The cross-encoder model fails to download.**
-A: The first startup downloads `jina-reranker-v2-base-multilingual` (~1.5 GB) from HuggingFace.
-This happens in the background.
-If it fails, the system retries lazily on the first rerank operation.
-Check your internet connection and disk space.

-**Q: Can I use this without Docker?**
-A: You could run MySQL and Qdrant natively, but Docker Compose is the recommended and tested approach for the data services.

----

-## Roadmap

-- [x] Core RAG pipeline with streaming
-- [x] PDF, image, and text document support
-- [x] Quiz and flashcard generation
-- [x] Multi-language UI (English/Portuguese)
-- [x] Dark/light theme
-- [x] JWT authentication with ownership control
-- [x] Native installation scripts (all platforms)
-- [ ] Recommended model list (development team)
-- [ ] Language improvements for AI responses
-- [ ] Dark mode refinement
-- [ ] Docker-based all-in-one deployment option
-- [ ] YouTube video transcript support

----